Key Breed Facts

 Shoulders are well laid back and flat with dogs having nice straight well-muscled front legs with lots of bone right down to their feet.
 Their chest is quite deep and broad with a nice strong, straight back which is slightly lower at the croup than it is at the shoulder.
 Their ribs are well sprung and loins slope slightly.
 Hindquarters are strong and well-muscled with dogs boasting strong upper thighs and back legs.
 Their feet point forward and are compact with well arched toes and dark, firm paw pads with dark nails.
 Their tails are set high which dogs carry at an angle just above their topline.

 When it comes to their coat, the Giant Schnauzer has a wiry, harsh top coat and a good undercoat.
 The hair on their neck and shoulder is slightly shorter but it blends in well with the rest of a dog's body.
 The hair on their legs is harsher to the touch.
-Giant Schnauzers come in two colour types which are as follows:
+Giant Schnauzers come in two colour types which are acceptable for Kennel Club registration which are as follows:

 Dogs have dark facial masks that go with their coat colour which adds to their good looks and overall appeal.